 Feeling tired is a common symptom of early pregnancy.
 As hormones change, you may find yourself wanting to nap more often.

 Anemia is common in women.
 But when they become pregnant, their blood volume is expanded, so they become more anemic.
-The craving for ice, specifically the need to chew ice, is often associated with anemia.

 Dr. Katayune Kaeni, a psychologist specializing in maternal mental health, says you shouldn’t speculate or comment on whether or not you think a woman’s pregnant.